 5 experts consulted

 The Best Vitamin D Supplement

-To find our top picks, we consulted with doctors and nutritionists from across the country, read through hundreds of ingredients labels, and utilized the results from three different independent lab tests.
-In the end, we found eight supplements that stand the best chance of boosting your vitamin D levels.
+To find our top picks, we consulted doctors and nutritionists from across the country, read through hundreds of ingredients labels, and utilized the results from three different independent lab tests.
+In the end, we found two supplements that stand the best chance of boosting your vitamin D levels.

 Because vitamin D3 is more widely recommended and more available in stores, we cut any supplements that use D2.

 The Food and Drug Administration (FDA) regulates food products, but not dietary supplements.
 So it’s anybody’s guess if what’s in a pill actually matches what’s on its bottle label.
-Some supplements contain lead or other contaminants, and product ingredients can vary widely.
+Product ingredients can vary widely, and some supplements even contain harmful lead or other contaminants.
 In fact, Labdoor, a reputable third-party testing company, found that the actual dosage of vitamin D supplements sometimes exceeded what was listed on the label by as much as 900 percent.
 That’s why we required all of our top picks to be vetted by at least one of three reputable, independent labs:

 Labdoor – A free consumer resource that focuses on testing dietary supplements for purity, accuracy, and value.

 National Sanitation Foundation (NSF) – An independent organization that sets worldwide standards for consumer product safety.